Happy New Year!

 Doing What I Love

 One of the advantages of working for myself is that I get to choose what to create.
 And I love my job.
 I love teaching, writing about, and creating photography.
 I have a lot of things in store for this year.
-A new book with Peachpit, at least a few self-published eBooks, video tutorials for my online store and Patreon, and some really epic, bucket-list-busting travel.
+A new book with Peachpit, at least a few self-published eBooks, video tutorials for my online store and blog, and some really epic, bucket-list-busting travel.
 But I’ve still left some room for the unknown, the last-minute adventures and spur-of-the-moment creations.
 If everything were planned, then life would be boring.
-I like surprises. :)
+I like surprises.

 Growth and Opportunity